How to improve the end results

 Sometimes, when using custom characters with Mixamo, a not-optimal rigging can cause issues with the shoulders and the wrists.
 In this case, accurately re-rigging the character with the Mixamo Auto-Rigger can improve a lot the results.

 Fortunately you can easily fix this sort of issues directly inside the UE5 Editor.
-After having applied the plugin to the wanted Mixamo skeleton, you have two main options:
+After having applied the plugin to the wanted Mixamo skeleton, you have few main options:

 Improve the Retarget Pose